Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 The L parameter defines the minimum PWM value that is usable with this fan.
 If a lower value is commanded that is not zero, it will be rounded up to this value.

 The X parameter defines the maximum PWM value that is usable with this fan.
-The requested PWM value (S parameter) is scaled to be between 0 and X parameter value, and rounded up to the minimum if defined (L parameter. e.g. if X128 is set, S255 will set PWM to 128; S128 will set PWM to 64.
+The requested PWM value (S parameter) is scaled to be between 0 and X parameter value, and rounded up to the minimum if defined (L parameter). e.g. if X128 is set, S255 will set PWM to 128; S128 will set PWM to 64.

 ## M107: Fan Off